Support This Website! Shop Here!

 The answer: Griggs v.
 Duke Power Company, 1971.
 In that decision, the US Supreme Court found that a particular use of IQ tests in hiring practices caused a disproportionate impact on African American employees.
 "Disproportionate impact" can make a facially neutral policy illegal under various US civil rights laws.

-This is not a blanket ban on IQ testing in employment, but corporations being risk-averse, stopped doing it.
-Unfortunately, they still needed a proxy for IQ tests.
+This ruling was not a blanket ban on IQ testing in employment, but corporations being risk-averse, stopped testing the IQ of prospective employees.
+Unfortunately, those same companies still needed a proxy for IQ tests.
 Whether we like it or not, an IQ score does correlate pretty well with how easily an individual can perform a specific job.
 So, what to do about that proxy?
-Well, there was one area where IQ tests were considered a useful screening tool: college students.
+Well, there was one area where IQ tests were considered a useful and necessary screening tool: applications for college.
 While college in the late 19th and early 20th century was mostly about who your parents were, colleges kept the fig leaf of meritocracy bound firmly about their ivory towers.
-Since colleges screened applicants for parentage (a proxy for power) and for IQ (a proxy for ability to learn a job), businesses began using college degrees as their job screening tool.
+Since colleges screened applicants for parentage (a proxy for power) and for IQ (a proxy for ability to learn a job), after 1971, businesses began using college degrees as their job screening tool.

 The GI Bill was signed in 1944 by FDR.
 While roughly half of WW II's returning veterans made use of it, the funding rate dropped precipitously from 1955 into the 1960s, because college wasn't really an important item on anyone's radar.
 However, after 1971's pivotal Griggs decision, businesses made a college degree central.
 Businesses wanted employees who were hooked into either power and privilege or tour de force intellect, preferably both.
 The college degree guaranteed that.

 This gave universities a virtual monopoly on discriminating on the basis of intelligence.
-Since that is really useful to do, all a university has to do is maintain its reputation as being a mostly reliable discriminator, and the actual contents of what it teaches are virtually irrelevant.
+Since that kind of discrimination is really useful in the job market, all a university has to do to be socially crucial is maintain its reputation as a reliable IQ discriminator.
+If it does that, the actual content of what it teaches is simply not relevant.

-And that's the beauty of wokeness.
-Wokeness lower standards while virtue-washing the real reason colleges encourage it - they need every warm body they can get, no matter how stupid, in order to fund administration perks.
+Enter "woke."
+Wokeness lower standards while virtue-washing the real reason colleges encourage it - they need every warm body they can get, no matter how stupid that person may be, in order to fund the bloated administration and the perks that grew during the go-go years of the 1970s through the 1990s.
 In fact, stupid people make better students because they will sign for larger federal loans.

 So, the entire wokeness movement, which found its footing at the universities, did so because of the Pill and Griggs.
 But wokeness is just gasoline on the bonfire of university vanities.
-Remember Griggs?
+The real problem is, no one remembers Griggs.

-You see, universities have forgotten that their degrees became valuable to businesses only because Griggs required American businesses to use an IQ proxy.
-Ironically, by embracing wokeness in order to save their bottom line, those same universities are throwing away the only reason a business has to use them - due to their refusal to test candidates and grade on ability, university degrees are now worthless as an IQ proxy.
+You see, universities have forgotten that their degrees became valuable to businesses only because Griggs forbad American businesses testing the IQ of prospective employees.
+Before Griggs, universities were niche high-society clubs.
+They only became universally critical to economic advancement because SCOTUS unintentionally re-created them as an IQ-testing monopoly.
+But, as the incoming stream of students disappeared due to contraception and abortion, that IQ testing monopoly had to lower its IQ gatekeeper standards to keep its own income up.
+Ironically, by embracing wokeness (lowering IQ testing standards) in order to save their bottom line, those same universities are throwing away the only reason a business has to use them.
+University degrees are now worthless as an IQ proxy.

 UPDATE: Yep, my suspicions are confirmed: